 Prepare and Wrangle

-Welcome to Foundations code along for Module 1
+Welcome to the LAW Code-a-long for Module 1

 Module Objectives